ssilverm/mfo-static-website/pages/ai-art-contest.md

 <li>Q: Can the video have narration or sound?<br> A: Yes, but please limit music (and no copyrighted music).</li><br>
 <li>Q: Can an image be submitted directly from an AI art engine?<br> A: We are not accepting simple prompt output.
 Please submit entries where you have used the AI art engine as part of a larger creative process.</li><br>
 <li>Q: Can entrants be present at the AI Art display as part of Maker Faire Orlando? <br>A: Maker Faire Orlando tickets will be provided for entrant + a guest to Maker Faire Orlando upon request.</li><br>
-<li>Q: I have a question not answered here - who can I contact? <BR>A: Please email us at makers@makerfaireorlando.com and include AI ART CONTEST in the subject line.</li>
+<li>Q: I have a question not answered here or feedback - who can I contact? <BR>A: Please email us at makers@makerfaireorlando.com and include AI ART CONTEST in the subject line.</li>
 </ul>

 <h3>Sponsors</h3>